Engagespot/engagespot/docs/docs/bubble-io-plugin/using-notification-events-states.md

 ![Accessing custom data states](https://engagespot-website.s3.us-west-2.amazonaws.com/public/using_state_variables_d087468601.png?updated_at=2023-05-26T13:28:42.519Z)

 For example, you could save the notification type (eg: `like_notification`) in `Custom Data 1` variable.
 And any other meta data that you need in your workflow (eg: `post_id`) in `Custom Data 2`.
 And then use this data in a workflow to navigate the user to the page as per your requirement.

+## Listening to notification received events.
+When a notification is received, the `Notification Received` event is triggered that you can listen in Bubble workflow builder.
+Along with this event, three state variables `Received Notification ID`, `Received Notification Title`, `Received Notification Message` and `Received Notification JSON` will be made available.

+You can use this event to build customized experiences such as

+* Showing a custom toast upon receiving a notification.
+* Start a workflow.
+* Play a sound.